-Closed and boarded up, November 2008.
-Planning permission to build several blocks of flats on the land was agreed and so pub was demolished during summer of 2009.
-The site is now occupied by a Tesco's supermarket.
+Closed and boarded up in November 2008.
+Planning permission to build several blocks of flats on the land was agreed and so the pub was demolished during summer of 2009.
+The site is now occupied by a Tesco supermarket.

 (Most pub, location & historic details collated by Nigel, Tony or Keith - original sources are credited)

 (*** Last Orders is a free local newsletter - published by Suffolk CAMRA memers since 1978)